Clairty-Digital-Twin/clarity-loop-backend/SLEEP_IMPLEMENTATION.md

   - We show the computed sleep metrics in bullet form.
   - If REM and Deep percentages are available (they will be if the device tracks stages), we include them.
   - We include a qualitative consistency assessment.
-  - We still display the circadian rhythm score (possibly from Cardio HR data), but if we prefer to use our sleep consistency as a proxy for “circadian” in terms of routine, we could feed `analysis_data["circadian_rhythm_score"]` with the sleep consistency score.
+  - We still display the circadian rhythm score (possibly from Cardio HR data), but if we prefer to use our sleep consistency as a proxy for "circadian" in terms of routine, we could feed `analysis_data["circadian_rhythm_score"]` with the sleep consistency score.
 For now, we leave circadian as originally defined (from Cardio or fusion).
   - We updated the guideline section to mention consistency interpretation.
   ```